 Wednesday, January 9, 2019

-Cresa’s James Pirot brings together preeminent group supporting new era of smart buildings and the adoption of Power over Ethernet (PoE) standards.
+Cresa’s James Pirot brings together preeminent groups supporting a new era of smart buildings and the adoption of Power over Ethernet (PoE) standards.

 NEW YORK (PRWEB) January 07, 2019

 Cresa, the world’s largest occupier-centric commercial real estate firm, is pleased to announce James Pirot, Managing Principal of the New York office, has organized a group of influencers in the real estate, utilities and building industry spaces to develop methodologies for adopting Power over Ethernet (PoE) standards in new construction and interior alterations.
 In addition to Mr. Pirot, the inaugural board includes: Kevin P. Mackey, Security by Design/Wire Works Business Systems; Ari Konikoff, LEED AP EIT, Benchmark Builders; Mitchell Bloomberg, International Lights, Inc.; Michael Jacob, JFK&M Consulting Group, LLC; Jeffrey Moerdler, Mintz, Levin, Cohn, Ferris, Glovsky, and Popeo, P.C.; Larry Jalbert, Northeast Technology Partners; Ronald B. Alalouf, TPG Architecture; Stephen Margulies, One Lux Lighting Design; Glenn Buchholz and Tom Ike, Chelsea Controls & Technology; and Arthur Metzler, AMA Engineering.